Sir William "Longleg" Douglas, 3rd Lord of Douglas

 He sided with the English party in the embittered struggle for the control of Scottish affairs between the nationalistic Walter Comyn, Earl of Menteith, and the pro-English Alan Durward, Justiciar of Scotia, presumably because of his estates at Fawdon.

-I have seen mention that two of his sons fought at the Battle of Largs against the Norse in 1263.
+Two of his sons, Hugh and another, fought at the Battle of Largs against the Norse in 1263.
 This might imply that there are more than two sons.

 • Birth: c1200